ndwagnon/Automated_Jersey_Number_Recognition/README.md

 # Football Player Recognition

 This project will identify the jersey numbers of American football players in broadcast footage using a two stage approach.
 The first stage will be a pre-trained Mask R-CNN that will detect players, and the second stage will be a fine-tuned Faster R-CNN to extract digits from the player bounding boxes.
+This project was inherited from Alex Ramey, a former UA CS student.
+Much of the credit goes to him.
+Nguyen Nguyen, Jeff Reidy, and myself (Noah Wagnon) have added on to his existing project.

 ## Usage